devnull-cz/c-prog-lang/modules/numbers.md

 # Numbers and types

-- for example, the 1, 7, and 20000 integer literals are always integers of type `int` **if they fit** in (the range of an `int` is [-2^31, 2^31 - 1] on 32/64 bit CPUs)
+- For example, the 1, 7, and 20000 integer literals are always integers of type `int` **if they fit** in (the range of an `int` is [-2^31, 2^31 - 1] on 32/64 bit CPUs)
 - Hexadecimal numbers start with `0x` or `0X`.
 Eg. `0xFF`, `0Xaa`, `0x13f`,